Empresscy/alx-system_engineering-devops/README.md

-readme is good for knowing what you are doing
+What is it you think you are doing